A Style Guide for Students Writing Papers and Reports

 This book's main drawback is that it uses American rules, which are some times conflicting with Australian/British rules.
 She follows the official American rules to the dot, including where no-one else does, and occasionally produces bizarre results.
 The book is nevertheless very useful.

-It is acceptable to use American rules, but only if you use them consistently.
+It is acceptable to use American rules (for papers), but only if you use them consistently.
 That means using all American spelling as well as grammar and style rules.
 Don't mix!

 An interesting case is program vs. programme.
-The former is American white the latter used to be the British (and Australian) spelling.
-However, the Macquarie Dictionary now considers program the correct spelling for all cases (not only computer programs), while the OED treats both equally.
+The former is American while the latter used to be the British (and Australian) spelling.
+However, the Macquarie Dictionary since at least the beginning of the century considers program the correct spelling for all cases (not only computer programs), while the OED treats both equally.
 Facit: use program.

 The below hints are generally consistent with British/Australian rules, but sometimes narrower, particularly if this makes them consistent with American rules as well.